 Those small and large negotiations over project goals, strategies, personalities and styles seem so far away.
 How they mattered at the time!

 When someone resigns, there are inevitable questions.
 We want to know why.
 We want to know how it will impact us.
 Some questions we ask: Why are you leaving?
 I don’t remember where you said you are going. _(I didn’t say.) _Is his work going to fall on me?

 We generally need a reason that makes sense.
 Saying goodbye shakes things up.

 Some close work relationships survive beyond the proximity of a common workspace.
 Time will tell which will last and which will fade into memory.

 I hope that our connections remain and our paths cross again.

-To my colleagues at CTi and OPA, may your work life be filled with satisfaction.
+To my old colleagues, may your work life be filled with satisfaction.
 You have my deepest respect.